Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing complete deployment](./arcbox_complete.png)

-- Before you move on, make sure to verify that the deployment status shown on the desktop background does not indicate any failures.
+- Before you move on, make sure to verify that the deployment status shown on the desktop background doesn't indicate any failures.
 If so, inspect the log files in the ArcBox logs-directory by navigating to the desktop shortcut _Logs_.
 For more information about troubleshooting, please check the [troubleshooting guide](#basic-troubleshooting)

 ## Using ArcBox

 After deployment is complete, it's time to start exploring ArcBox.
 Most interactions with ArcBox will take place either from Azure itself (Azure portal, CLI, or similar) or from inside the _ArcBox-Client_ virtual machine.
-When remoted into the VM, here are some things to try:
+When establishing a remote connection into the VM, here are some things to try:

 ### GitOps configurations